hrishikesh1990/freelancer_report/docs/6-top-7-freelance-websites-to-hire-developers.md

 The focus is on showcasing very specific skill-sets, and advertising one-off job orders rather than bigger projects.
 Consequently, the entry barrier for freelance developers to register and land jobs on these platforms is lower.

-<a name="vetted-talent"></a>Sites such as Upwork and Guru are based on this model.A fitting example of this type of website would be Fiverr.
+<a name="vetted-talent"></a>A fitting example of this type of website would be Fiverr.

 ### Vetted Talent Websites
-Top freelancers prefer vetted talent platforms as they get to be part of a network of the very cream of tech talent who have cleared stringent screening processes.
+Top freelancers prefer vetted talent platforms.
+This allows them to save time otherwise spent on searching for relevant projects.
+Further, they get to be part of a network of the very cream of tech talent who have cleared stringent screening processes.

 It follows that the main focus of vetted talent websites is to build a community of experienced and top-quality freelance developers who are always aligned to project success.
 From the clients’ perspective, this model allows them to work with highly curated talent, saving time & energy of having to perform extensive screening themselves.

-Once you post a requirement, they work with you to chalk out the best strategy and ultimately connect you to the best-suited freelancer who matches your specific needs.
+Once you post a requirement, such platforms work with you to chalk out the best strategy to connect you with the best-suited freelancer who matches your specific needs.

 Freelance developer websites such as Flexiple, Toptal, and Arc.dev fall under this head.